michael-franke/XPLab_2019/final_project/GeneralRemarksStudies.md

 In Experiment 1 we investigated the relationship between physical stimulus size and horizontal response position with a classic S-R compatibility task.
 Therefore, stimulus size (small vs. large) was the relevant stimulus feature and participants responded with two S-R mapping conditions in different blocks.
 In the compatible mapping condition, the small stimulus required a left-hand response, whereas the large stimulus required a right-hand response.
 In the incompatible mapping condition, the small stimulus required a right-hand response, and the large stimulus required a left-hand response.
 Our aim was to conceptually replicate a previous demonstration of the stimulus size - response location compatibility effect by Ren et al. (2011, Experiment 2), and to determine whether the effect would again be more pronounced for the right-hand response.

+### Decision making / belief learning / exploration <a name="bandits"></a>
+#### Generalization guides human exploration in vast decision spaces (Wu et al., 2018) / Nature Human Behavior
+*Keywords: bandit problems; decision under uncertainty; belief learning; generalization; information foraging

+**Background:**
+We introduce the spatially correlated multi-armed bandit as a paradigm for studying how people use generalization to guide search in larger problem spaces than traditionally used for studying human behaviour.
+We show that participants solve the exploration–exploitation dilemma by optimistically inflating expectations of reward by the underlying uncertainty, with recoverable evidence for the separate phenomena of directed (towards reducing uncer- tainty) and undirected (noisy) exploration.

+**Method:**
+(Experiment 1) Participants searched for rewards on a 1 × 30 grid world, in which each tile represented a reward-generating arm of the bandit (Fig. 1a).
+The mean rewards of each tile were spatially correlated, with stronger correlations in smooth than in rough environments (between subjects; Fig. 1b).
+Participants were either assigned the goal of accumulating the largest average reward (accu- mulation condition), thereby balancing exploration–exploitation, or of finding the best overall tile (maximization condition), an explora- tion goal directed towards finding the global maximum.
+In addition, the search horizons (that is, number of clicks) alternated between rounds (within subject; short = 5 versus long = 10), with the order counterbalanced between subjects.
+We hypothesized that if function learning guides search behaviour, participants would perform better and learn faster in smooth environments, in which stronger spatial correlations reveal more information about nearby tiles.